genicos/ahmmmls_iterative_site_testing/run_simulation/README.md

 ### sample
 Sample file for Ahmm-s and Ahmm-mls.

-### scale_drosophila.py
-Scales recombinant distance between sampled sites in drosophila.0.4.txt and creates drosophila_scaled, which has the same morgan length as chromosome 3R.

 ### selection_generator.py
 Creates selection file, demography file, and output files for SELAM.

-### simulate_reads.pl
+### make_panel.py
-Simulates the extraction of reads from the simulated population, creating a panel file.
+Simulates the extraction of genotypes from the simulated population, creating a panel file.

 ### SELAM (generated file)
 Binary executable for SELAM, used to simulate admixed populations with selection.